Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-Our main results concern solutions $u$ of the scattering problem, which we specify as follows: We say that $u\in H^1_\loc(\Omega)$ solves the scattering problem if it satisfies the Helmholtz equation \eqref {eq:Peps} in $\Omega = \R\times (0,h)$ with periodic boundary conditions in the $x_2$-variable.
-We furthermore assume that it is generated by the incoming wave $U_\inc$ of \eqref{eq:u-inc} in the following sense: $u$ satisfies the outgoing wave condition \eqref{eq:outgoingright} on the right and the difference $u - U_\inc$ satisfies the outgoing wave condition \eqref{eq:outgoingleft} on the left.
+\begin{problem}[Transmission problem] We say that $u\in H^1_\loc(\Omega)$ solves the scattering problem if it satisfies the Helmholtz equation \eqref {eq:Peps} in $\Omega = \R\times (0,h)$ with $h = K \eps$ and periodic boundary conditions in the $x_2$-variable.
+We furthermore assume that it is generated by the incoming wave $U_\inc$ of \eqref{eq:u-inc} in the following sense: $u$ satisfies the outgoing wave condition \eqref {eq:outgoingright} on the right and the difference $u - U_\inc$ satisfies the outgoing wave condition \eqref {eq:outgoingleft} on the left. \end{problem}

 Our uniqueness result characterizes the Bloch measures $\nu^\pm_{l,\infty}$ of a difference of two solutions (the Bloch measures are introduced in Definition \ref {def:limitingBlochmeasure}).
 The theorem below yields that, for large values of $|x_1|$, the difference of two solutions does not contain Bloch waves with an eigenvalue index larger than $0$.
-Furthermore, only those waves can appear which transport energy in vertical direction.
+Furthermore, only those waves can appear that satisfy all of the following three requirements: They correspond to the imposed frequency $\omega$, they correspond to vertically periodic waves, they transport energy in vertical direction.

-\begin{theorem}[Uniqueness up to vertical waves] Let Assumption \ref {ass:smallnessfrequency} on the frequency $\omega$ be satisfied.
-For the incoming wave $U_\inc$ with wave vector $k$, let $u$ and $\tilde u$ be two solutions of the scattering problem.
-With the difference $v := u-\tilde u$, let $\nu^\pm_{l,\infty}$, with $l\in \N_0$, be Bloch measures that are generated by $v$.
-Then there holds
+\begin{theorem}[Uniqueness] Let Assumption \ref {ass:smallnessfrequency} on the frequency $\omega$ be satisfied.
+For the incoming wave $U_\inc$ with wave vector $k$, let $u$ and $\tilde u$ be two solutions of the transmission Problem \ref{prob:Transmission}.
+For $l\in \N_0$, let $\nu^\pm_{l,\infty}$ be the Bloch measures that are generated by the difference $v := u-\tilde u$.
+Then:

 \end{theorem}